How to Make Perfect Blackened Catfish

 A fish spatula or other wide, thin metal spatula that lets you flip the fish easily, without disturbing the crust you’ve worked to build up

 When working with blackening spices, you want to make sure that you give the fish time to absorb the spice mixture and begin to sweat a little so that you do not lose all your spice on the prep table.

-First I season my fish with a good all-purpose seasoning and give it a nice press, then I come behind that with the blackening rub.
+First I season my fish with the all-purpose seasoning and give it a good press, and then I come behind that with the blackening rub.

 You want to season from up high so that you get a thick even coat to cover the fish.
 Let it sit about 10 minutes before you flip it to season the other side.
 By the time the fish hits the pan, it should have a dark reddish tint to it.

 Blackened Catfish step by step

 Cooking blackened catfish is an easy technique but in order to achieve that perfect blackened crust that we love, be sure to go step by step.
 I use an oil and butter mix because it lets me cook the fish as well as give it a rich brown butter flavor from the melted butter.
 Also, including some oil is a trick that keeps your butter from burning at high temperatures.

 Start heating up your skillet until you see a little smoke coming from it.
 Use medium-high heat rather than high heat so the spices won't scorch.

 2. Add the oil to the hot skillet